hli226/mvnimpute/README.md

 `multiple.imputation`: implements multiple imputation for missing and censored data, have to perform on the complete data.

-`conv.plot`: draws trace plots of the parameters from the multiple imputation.
+`conv.plot`: draws trace plot of the parameters from the multiple imputation.

-`avg.plot`: draws trace plots of the averaged values of the parameters from the multiple imputation.
+`avg.plot`: draws trace plot of the averaged values of the parameters from the multiple imputation.

 `acf.calc`: calculates the autocorrelation values and draws ACF plots.